Anastasiya Myskina, tennis player

 Myskina dated HC Dynamo Moscow hockey player Aleksandr Stepanov.

 Then she dated Konstantin Korneev.

 Sometime later she met Sergei Mammadov.
-On April 28, 2008 Myskina gave birth to her first child, a boy named Zhenya (Yevgenyi).
+On April 28, 2008 Myskina gave birth to her first child, son Zhenya (Yevgenyi).
 Anastasiya and Sergei lived together, but they were in no hurry to legalize their relationship.
 Despite this, Myskina gave birth to two sons in 2010 and in 2012.